-Proper security and perfect safety tools can prevent or reduce the chances of any accident in workplace.
-Using electrical insulating mats is one of them, if you are working with high voltage electric.
-It will provide you and your employees a great security.
+Proper security and perfect safety tools can prevent or reduce the chances of any accident in the workplace.
+Using electrical insulating mats is one of them if you are working with high voltage electricity.
+It will provide you and your employee's great security.
 Besides it also assist them to increase their productivity as well.

 HEALTH AND SAFETY

 You need security when working with electrical gear.
-The utilization of electrical matting and different types of protection are dictated by a few variables as indicated by the HSE:
+The utilization of electrical matting and different types of protection is dictated by a few variables as indicated by the HSE:

 - Who can possibly be hurt?

 - What precautions should be taken to prevent the accident?

 You should consult with an expert to figure out what hardware you require.
 But, in the very first place, you need to use electrical insulating mats to prevent electrical shocks.

 When you step back and take a look at all the dangers involved in the work you are going to start, you can figure out if or not you require matting.
 The HSE suggests having an RCD when working with 230 volts or higher.

 SUPPORT AND TESTING